 1918-1922

-Supported teachers and children living in poverty or suffering the consequences of war, hunger, and discrimination by sending educational supplies and toys to those living in World War I conflict zones.
+The IKU supports teachers and children impacted by war, hunger, and discrimination by sending supplies and toys to conflict zones during World War I.

 1924